 Verkaik and his partners hope that this innovate approach pays off, not only in the market itself but also in the restaurants—currently the Standard Grill and Bakersfield—with the idea of expanding the market and restaurant locations across Chicagoland.
 These dining facilities will all feature the fresh food and professional culinary skills supplied by Standard Market.

-The market also features a popular “What’s for Dinner Tonight?” meal each day with a tantalizing option made fresh, of course, by the culinary team for reheating and easy dining at home.
+The market also feature a popular “What’s for Dinner Tonight?” meal each day with a tantalizing option made fresh, of course, by the culinary team for reheating and easy dining at home.

 Verkaik prepared for his career at Calvin by majoring in business, working part-time in a local food store and trying his hand at a variety of internships, so he could determine his gifts and interests.

 “I think a business student should have at least three internships before they graduate,” he said.
 “You need to gain a basic understanding of business, build a networking system among professionals and start to develop a direction for your career.”